TouK/nussknacker/docs/Configuration.md

 * processConfig - name of config part that describes configuration of model (see below)
 * jarPath - location of jar with model for processes

-##Model configuration
+##Process configuration
-Please remember that configuration of model has to be in block named as value of ```flinkConfig.processConfig``` key.

-Configuration of model has few common keys:
+Configuration of processes has few common keys:
 *  timeout (e.g. 10s)- for synchronous services
 *  checkpointInterval - e.g. 10m
 *  processConfigCreatorClass - e.g. "pl.touk.nussknacker.engine.example.ExampleProcessConfigCreator".
 This is FQN of class implementing